 - The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Leeds South and East Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
-For example, Saturday openings and the walk-in clinics. - National GP patient survey responses in relation to access were below average compared to other local practices.
-However, we saw evidence where the practice had taken measures to improve access for patients and had involved members of the patient forum and patient representative group to look at how access and overall patient satisfaction rates could be improved. - All urgent care patients were seen on the same day as requested and longer appointments were available as needed. - The practice had good facilities and was well equipped to treat patients and meet their needs.
+For example, Saturday openings. - National GP patient survey responses in relation to access were below average compared to other local practices.
+However, we saw evidence where the practice had taken measures to improve access for patients and look at how access and overall patient satisfaction rates could be improved. - All urgent care patients were seen on the same day as requested and longer appointments were available as needed. - The practice had appropriate facilities and was equipped to treat patients and meet their needs.
 There was an ultrasound machine based at New Cross Surgery, allowing patients quicker and easier access, rather than attending secondary care. - Tissue viability was provided by an experienced and appropriately trained nurse, who could undertake complex leg ulcer dressings on patients who attended the practice. - There was an accessible complaints system.
 Evidence showed the practice responded quickly to issues raised and learning was shared with staff.
 Learning from complaints was shared with staff and other stakeholders.